arielherself/espresso/README.raw.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

 <strong>Vladimir</strong><strong> Putin</strong>, Russia’s president, declared the illegal <strong>annexation</strong> of four regions of Ukraine during an address at the Kremlin.
 The announcement followed [sham referendums](https://www.economist.com/leaders/2022/09/29/ignore-putins-fake-referendums-and-keep-helping-ukraine) in the areas.
-Mr Putin warned Ukraine and the West that the sovereignty of these areas would not be open to future negotiation as those living within them had become Russian citizens “forever”.
+Mr Putin warned Ukraine and the West that the sovereignty of these areas would not be open to future negotiation as those living within them had become Russian citizens “forever”. <strong>America</strong> announced another round of sanctions on Russia, targeting the country’s defence and technology sectors.

-President Joe Biden said <strong>Hurricane Ian</strong> may have caused a “substantial loss of life”, possibly making it the “[deadliest hurricane](https://www.economist.com/united-states/2022/09/29/hurricane-ian-pummels-florida) in Florida’s history”.
-The president declared it a major disaster, unleashing federal aid for several counties.
-Ian left more than 2m people in Florida without power.
-The hurricane is expected to hit South Carolina on Friday.
+<strong>Hurricane Ian</strong> killed at least 21 in Florida, according to state officials, with more casualties expected.
+Earlier, President Joe Biden said the storm may have caused a “substantial loss of life”, possibly making it the “[deadliest hurricane](https://www.economist.com/united-states/2022/09/29/hurricane-ian-pummels-florida) in Florida’s history”.
+The hurricane is on track to hit South Carolina on Friday.

 <strong>Liz Truss</strong>, Britain’s new prime minister, met with the country’s independent economic watchdog on Friday, as she struggles to contain the [fallout](https://www.economist.com/leaders/2022/09/28/how-not-to-run-a-country) from last week’s [disastrous mini-budget](https://www.economist.com/britain/2022/09/23/britains-chancellor-offers-up-a-reckless-budget-fiscally-and-politically).
 The meeting failed to calm jitters as the pound weakened again and British pension schemes continued to raise funds by shedding assets.